 What form(s) does this medication come in?

-Each round, yellow, biconvex, scored tablet, identified "APO" over "H10", contains hydralazine HCl 10 mg.
+Each round, yellow, biconvex, scored tablet, identified "H over 10", contains hydralazine HCl 10 mg.
 Nonmedicinal ingredients: cornstarch, D&C Yellow No. 10 Aluminum Lake, FD&C Yellow No. 6 Aluminum Lake, magnesium stearate, and microcrystalline cellulose.

 Each round, pink, film-coated, biconvex tablet identified "50" contains hydralazine HCl 50 mg.
-Nonmedicinal ingredients: carnauba wax, colloidal silicon dioxide, croscarmellose sodium, FD&C Red No. 3 Lake, hydroxypropyl methylcellulose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, and titanium dioxide.
+Nonmedicinal ingredients: carnauba wax, colloidal silicon dioxide, croscarmellose sodium, Brilliant Blue Aluminum Lake, Erythrosine Lake, hydroxypropyl methylcellulose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, and titanium dioxide.

 How should I use this medication?

-The dose of hydralazine is individualized, depending on the condition being treated and the person's response to the medication.
-The usual recommended dose of hydralazine to treat high blood pressure varies from 10 mg to 50 mg 4 times daily.
+The dose of hydralazine is based on the individual and depends on the condition being treated and the person's response to the medication.
+The starting dose of hydralazine tablets is 10 mg taken 4 times a day for the first 2 to 4 days.
+Depending on how well it is working for you and how well it is tolerated, your doctor will gradually increase the dose.
+The usual recommended maintenance dose of hydralazine to treat high blood pressure varies from 10 mg to 50 mg 4 times daily.
 The dose should not be increased over 100 mg per day without further testing by your doctor to determine your acetylator phenotype.